redhat-developer/vscode-openshift-tools/README.md

 ## Data and telemetry

-The Red Hat OpenShift Connector for Visual Studio Code collects anonymous [usage data](USAGE_DATA.md) and sends it to Red Hat servers to help improve our products and services.
+The Red Hat OpenShift Toolkit for Visual Studio Code collects anonymous [usage data](USAGE_DATA.md) and sends it to Red Hat servers to help improve our products and services.
 Read our [privacy statement](https://developers.redhat.com/article/tool-data-collection) to learn more.
 This extension respects the `redhat.telemetry.enabled` setting which you can learn more about at https://github.com/redhat-developer/vscode-commons#how-to-disable-telemetry-reporting